OBI WebsiteOBI is the equivalent of B&Q in the UK.

 Know the Hungarian geography in terms of its counties, regions and terrains.
 Eger for example is known for its mountains, hills, national park and castle whereas Lake Balaton is known for its thermal spa regions and lake.
 Szeged, Pécs and Debrecen are known as university cities with surrounding villages/farmlands.

 Debrecen in particular is known as a cultural centre while Szeged is known for its medical and science university departments.
 Pécs on the other hand is known as a multicultural hub.
 So depending on what kind of lifestyle you want for yourself and/or your potential tenants, visiting the sights, researching the history and looking at what leisure activities and facilities are available for all age groups in a certain region is my recommendation; especially if children are to be entertained.

 Do NOT expect expat communities everywhere.
 As of 2016 there are only an estimated 6,700 British people living in Hungary.
-This means you will not find British communities in every single village, town and city; especially if you consider many of them will not be resident all year long.
-Therefore, you need to mingle with the locals as much as possible, if you are going to need their help.
+This means you will NOT find British communities in every single village, town and city; especially if you consider many of them will not be resident all year long.
+Therefore, you need to mingle with the locals as much as possible; especially if you are going to need their help, which is very likely.

 If you are thinking of purchasing a property in the countryside, for rental purposes or not, you should check what transport links are available to the main airport and train station(s).
 In many villages access to the main train station and airport could mean having to use a, private, car or take an expensive taxi; or at best, wait for an hourly bus.
 Either way, transport routes should be something to consider and plan for.

 Have a look at the number of local grocery shops in the area, their prices, their opening times and whether or not they have a home delivery service.
 Also check the local D.I.Y shops and builders’ merchants.
 Enter as many of these shops as possible to see if they speak English.
 Also check if the locals speak English.